BrianNingUT/ArbFreeIV-VAE/README.md

 This repository contains files used to generate some of the figures found in the paper, a short demo on how to fit the CTMC-SDE (CTMC) model, and how to fit the CTMC_VAE using some precomputed outputs.

 **IMPORTANT NOTES**
-- Due to data constraints, only a single day's implied volatility surface data has been provided however the demo can be run on other data if provided.
+- We provide a single day's sample Implied Volatilities to demonstrate the validity of our modeling approach.
 - For simplicity all code has been ported into Python, however this significantly increases the run time of some notebooks, in particular CTMC_Model_Fitting.ipynb.

 **Description of files**